bu3alwa/dog-company/README.md

 - A squad roster of sorts (use XML)
 - Work on Javascript slider
 - Line that seperates each post (Homepage)
+- Look at rasing the min Avatar size from 6.0Kb to something higher (Need to talk to Nova about this)

 Site Layout - Menu
 - Home